Updated February 27, 2020

 Unfortunately, the diet didn’t work for us, for a number of reasons.

-Not only was he more inclined to infection, but also he saw an increase in some of his gastrointestinal symptoms, especially gas and pain.
+Additionally, he saw an increase in some of his gastrointestinal symptoms, especially gas and pain.
 We think it was due to the increased amount of sulfur-rich meat and vegetables that we were eating.

 Finally, the diet was expensive.
 For two people, we were easily spending over $500 a month on food.
 Not a good idea if you are living on a single income.